 This particular Hebrew word for "rest" is used six times in the Old Testament and is closely related to Noah's name.
 Noah was a man who "walked with God" (Genesis 6:9).
 When we walk with God, in covenant relationship and fellowship with Him through His One and only Son Jesus Christ, there is a resting place for our souls.

 The Presence of God: Our Resting Place

-Another occurrence of this word is found in I Chronicles chapter six.
+Another occurrence of the word rest is found in I Chronicles chapter six.
 It concerns the ark of the covenant finding a "resting" place among God's people.

 The setting occurs during the reign of King David, Israel's second king, after the time of the Judges, representing our spiritual life.
 Saul, the first king of Israel, is a picture of our flesh.
-During Saul's reign, the Ark of the Covenant, representing God's presence, was restlessly being dragged all over the place, including pagan shrines.
-When our walk is in submission to God as our King and not our flesh, He finds a resting place in us?
+During Saul's reign, the Ark of the Covenant, representing God's presence, was restlessly dragged all over the place, including pagan shrines.
+When our walk submits to God as our King and not our flesh, He finds a resting place in us.

 Christ in you is a right royal word!
 Christ swaying His scepter from the center of your being, over every power and faculty, desire and resolve, bringing every thought into captivity to Himself—oh, this is glory begun and the sure pledge of Heaven!

 In the remainder of this story, we will see how relative, relevant, and necessary a covenant relationship is with our kinsman-redeemer, the Lord Jesus Christ.
 He is the redemption, restoration, and rest in our lives who redeemed us with His blood.

 . . . we have redemption through his blood . . .